-nestedtext.loads(content, top='dict', , source=None, on_dup=None, keymap=None, normalize_key=None) Loads NestedText from string.
+nestedtext.loads(content, top='dict', , source=None, on_dup=None, keymap=None, normalize_key=None)

+Loads NestedText from string.

 - content (str) String that contains encoded data. - top (str) Top-level data type.
 The NestedText format allows for a dictionary, a list, or a string as the top-level data container.
-By specifying top as 'dict', 'list', or 'str' you constrain both the type of top-level container and the return value of this function.
-By specifying 'any' you enable support for all three data types, with the type of the returned value matching that of top-level container in content.
-As a short-hand, you may specify the dict, list, str, and any built-ins rather than specifying top with a string. - source (str or Path) If given, this string is attached to any error messages as the culprit.
+By specifying top as "dict", "list", or "str" you constrain both the type of top-level container and the return value of this function.
+By specifying "any" you enable support for all three data types, with the type of the returned value matching that of top-level container in content.
+As a short-hand, you may specify the dict, list, str, and any built-ins rather than specifying top with a string.

+- source (str or Path) If given, this string is attached to any error messages as the culprit.
 It is otherwise unused.
 Is often the name of the file that originally contained the NestedText content. - on_dup (str or func) Indicates how duplicate keys in dictionaries should be handled.
-By default they raise exceptions.
-Specifying 'ignore' causes them to be ignored (first wins).
-Specifying 'replace' results in them replacing earlier items (last wins).
+Specifying "error" causes them to raise exceptions (the default behavior).
+Specifying "ignore" causes them to be ignored (first wins).
+Specifying "replace" results in them replacing earlier items (last wins).
 By specifying a function, the keys can be de-duplicated.
-This call-back function returns a new key and takes four arguments: - 1.
-The new key (duplicates an existing key). - 2.
-The new value. - 3.
-The entire dictionary as it is at the moment the duplicate key is found.
-You should not change it. - 4.
-The state; a dictionary that is created as loads is called and deleted as it returns.
-Values placed in this dictionary are retained between multiple calls to this call back function.
+This callback function returns a new key and takes two arguments:

+key: The new key (duplicates an existing key).